krisajenkins/vim-pipe/README.md

 results.
 There's no need to save the file first.
 It works on the current buffer, not the contents on disk.

+You can set `g:vimpipe_silent=1` to disable runtime information in the output window.

 ### PostgreSQL
 ```vim
 " In ~/.vim/ftplugin/sql.vim